Governance

 • Oversee the awards and related actions under the Company’s various equity plans; and

-• Provide oversight and guidance on all human capital management development efforts, including succession planning, recruiting and retention, and diversity and inclusion
+• Provide oversight and guidance on all human capital management development efforts, including succession planning, recruiting and retention, and engagement and experience.

 The independent directors shall meet in executive session independent of the CEO and other executive officers at least twice annually.